uwescience/myria-website/docs/myria-ec2.markdown

 ---
 layout: default
-title: Myria Amazon Cloud Deployment
+title: Myria Cloud Deployment
 group: "docs"
 weight: 2
 section: 1

 ---
-# Myria Amazon Cloud Deployment
+# Myria Cloud Deployment
-In this section, we describe how to deploy Myria on EC2.
+In this section, we describe how to deploy Myria on the [Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) cloud computing service.

 ## Setting up a Myria cluster on EC2

 For the purpose of setting up Myria on EC2, we assume you are using your own computer as the "control machine".
 (You could also use an EC2 instance as a control machine.)
-Any modern Unix should work as the control machine, although only Ubuntu and Mac OS X have been tested.
+Any modern Unix should work as the control machine, although only Ubuntu Linux and Mac OS X have been tested.
 Windows is not supported, since our configuration management system, Ansible, does not support it.

 ### __Configure AWS account information__
-Before launching instances on EC2, you will need to collect information about your AWS account.
+Before launching instances on EC2, you will need to collect information about your Amazon Web Services (AWS) account.
 Here is the [AWS documentation](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) on how to obtain AWS security credentials.
-Once you have these credentials, you can use them to configure the AWS CLI, as described in the next step.
+Once you have these credentials, in the next step you will configure them for deploying your Myria cluster.
 If you are using an IAM user account, you must have the following permissions to successfully install Myria: `ec2:CreateKeyPair`, `ec2:DescribeKeyPairs`, `ec2:RunInstances`, `ec2:DescribeInstances`, `ec2:DescribeInstanceStatus`.

 ### __Install and Configure the AWS CLI__
-Follow the instructions in the [AWS CLI documentation](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to install the AWS CLI and configure it with the AWS credentials you obtained from the previous step.
+Follow the instructions in the [AWS documentation](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to install the AWS Command-Line Interface (CLI) and configure it with the AWS credentials you obtained in the previous step.
+If you [configure named profiles](http://docs.aws.amazon.com/cli/latest/reference/configure/) with different credentials, you can refer to them with the `--profile` option to `myria-cluster`.

 ### __Install System Dependencies__
 The `myria-cluster` Python package has some non-Python dependencies that you'll need to install before you can install `myria-cluster`.
-On Mac OS X, you should only need to install the Xcode command line tools:
+On Mac OS X, you should only need to install the Xcode command-line tools:
 ```
 xcode-select --install
 ```